edumarques/dynamophp/docs/entity.md

 - **Property Mapping**: the **name** argument is used to map the property to a DynamoDB attribute.
 This argument is optional and, if not provided, DynamoPHP will use the property's name as DynamoDB attribute's name.

+## Inheritance

+**DynamoPHP** supports _PHP attribute inheritance_.
+So if you are leveraging class inheritance in your application, **DynamoPHP attributes** will also be passed down and inherited from parent to child classes.

 ## Best practices

 - **Define entities as simple value objects:** keep entities as lightweight as possible by using simple data types and